Pogobot: an Open-Source, Low-Cost Robot for Swarm Robotics and Programmable Active Matter: Abstract

 \section{Abstract}

-This paper describes the Pogobot, an open-source and open-hardware platform specifically designed for research involving swarm robotics.
-Pogobot features vibration-based locomotion, infrared communication, and an array of sensors in a cost-effective package (approx. 250~euros/unit).
-The platform's modular design, comprehensive API, and extensible architecture facilitate the implementation of swarm intelligence algorithms and distributed online reinforcement learning algorithms.
-Pogobots offer an accessible alternative to existing platforms while providing advanced capabilities including directional communication between units.
-More than $200$ Pogobots are already being used on a daily basis at Sorbonne Université and PSL to study self-organizing systems, programmable active matter, discrete reaction-diffusion-advection systems as well as models of social learning and evolution.
+This paper describes the Pogobot, an open-source platform specifically designed for research at the interface of swarm robotics and active matter.
+Pogobot features vibration-based or wheel-based locomotion, fast infrared communication, and an array of sensors in a cost-effective package (approx. 250~euros/unit).
+The platform's modular design, comprehensive API, and extensible architecture facilitate the implementation of swarm intelligence algorithms and collective motion.
+Pogobots offer an accessible alternative to existing platforms while providing advanced capabilities including directional communication between units and fast locomotion, all with a compact form factor.
+More than $200$ Pogobots are already being used on a daily basis in several Universities to study self-organizing systems, programmable active matter, discrete reaction-diffusion-advection systems and computational models of social learning and evolution.
+This paper details the hardware and software architecture, communication protocols, locomotion mechanisms, and the infrastructure built around the Pogobots\nb{, and demonstrates complex collective behaviors implemented on a large-scale swarm of Pogobots, validating the platform's effectiveness}.